Extending the Leader-First Follower Structure for Bearing-only Formation Control on Directed Graphs: Extending the LFF Structure

-can be expressed more naturally in terms of the bearings $\mathrm g_{nj}$.
+To begin, we note that the solution to the equilibrium condition can be expressed more naturally in terms of the bearings $\mathrm g_{nj}$.
 Let the set $\mathcal X(\mathcal G,\bm{\mathrm g})$ be the set of bearings satisfying the equilibrium condition.
 This set has a special structure, so we express it as the intersection of three sets,

 The first set, $\mathcal{X}_{eq}(\mathcal{G},\bm{\mathrm{g}})$, characterizes all vectors that satisfy the equilibrium condition, i.e.,